 | Yes | Your Alibaba Cloud account ID. |

-| Yes | The region of the vector bucket, for example, |
+| Yes | The region where the vector bucket is located, for example, |

-| No | The access endpoint for the vector bucket. |
+| No | The endpoint for the vector bucket. |

 | No | Enables debug mode. |

-Put command parameters
+put command parameters

 Parameter | Required | Description |